 - The school must be given the option in the contract with the agency to decide, at the point when it decides to offer the teacher a permanent job, either to pay the fee or to continue employing the teacher through the agency for a set period after which it will not have to pay the fee.

 - Transfer fees can only be charged if the transfer takes place within the later of 14 weeks from the start of the first assignment and eight weeks from the end of any assignment (see examples below).
-If there has been more than one assignment with a break of more than six weeks between assignments, the later assignment is then taken as the first assignment.
+If there has been more than one assignment with a break of more than six weeks between assignments, the later assignment is taken as the first assignment.

 Although transfer fees are often cited as a major obstacle to supply teachers gaining permanent employment, the conditions mean that transfer fees are slightly less likely to be enforceable in the schools sector than other areas of employment.